stevana/elastically-scalable-thread-pools/README.md

 ## Contributing

+* Max number of threads

 * Determinism, shards (odd/even, mod N) instead of pools a la Disruptor
   - orthonogal
   - but makes testing easier

-* Larger pipelines, is it enough to
+* Larger pipelines, is it enough to control each individual stage separately?

 * Controlling other things, e.g. batch size?